-Blogs, videos, articles, posts, publications, books, podcasts, and the list goes on, but the single uniting goal of them all is to reach an audience for a desired purpose.
+Blogs, videos, articles, posts, publications, books, podcasts, and the list goes on.
+But the single, uniting goal of them all is to reach an audience for a desired purpose.

-That's how content creation works today.
+That's how content creation works today - and exchange of value.

-So with these kinds of statistics flying by at alarming rates, how are we ensuring that our precious time spent developing well-written pieces of content for our target audience is not a complete waste of time?
+So with these kinds of numbers flying by at alarming rates, how are we ensuring that our precious time spent developing well-written pieces of content for our target audience is not a complete waste of time?

 Once the material is of the highest quality it can be, it's then all about extending its shelf life!

 (1) Make A Big Bang The First Time

-Everyone loves a brand new post, and truth be told, this wave generally receives the biggest inflow of eyeballs.
+Everyone loves a brand new post, and truth be told, this wave generally receives the biggest influx of eyeballs.
 That's because it's fresh and on-topic, and your most active followers will be quick to jump on, interact and respond.

 (2) Make It Easy To Share

-So ensure that they can!
 Place tasteful social media share buttons and easy to copy hashtags and URLs, so when a reader decides they like your piece enough to pass it on, they can do it in an instant.